 Combining Word and Context Vectors

-The original GloVe paper recommends combining them:
+The original GloVe paper recommends combining them by simple addition:

 where:

-- : final word vector for word
+- : final word vector for word (the embedding used in downstream tasks)

-- : word embedding from the word matrix
+- : word embedding from the word matrix (learned as the "center" representation)

-- : context embedding from the context matrix
+- : context embedding from the context matrix (learned as the "context" representation)

 This combination often produces better embeddings than either matrix alone.
-Intuitively, it averages out noise and captures complementary aspects of word meaning.
+The intuition is twofold:

 GloVe vs Word2Vec: Key Differences